 - Inside GTA – 6 points

-2. How do I submit my EOI for Ontario?
+How Do I Submit my EOI for Ontario?

 A good place to start is to register an EOI here, create a profile on the OINP e-filing portal and follow the instructions further.
 Candidates must ensure they’re eligible by knowing the stream requirements before applying.
 You can only apply to the stream once you’ve registered an EOI.
 Thereafter, you’ll receive an ITA for a nomination.

 The system is driven by an expression of interest system to manage applicants.
 Applicants must score a certain number of points for each scoring factor.
-This will determine if the candidate will receive an Invitation To Apply (ITA).
-You will require at least 100 points to be eligible for the stream.
+This will determine if the candidate.